rdacorporation/sharepoint-react-app-boilerplate/README.md

 ### - Can I run the unit tests on an automated build server that doesn't have access to a SharePoint environment?

 Yes - This boilerplate utilizes Nock to record and mock the SharePoint REST requests/responses.
 Follow the pattern in ./src/services/\*.test.ts to setup your tests to mock the interaction with SharePoint so that concerns are seperated and you're only testing the front-end components.
-This solves a plethora of issues commonly encountered when attempting to provide a reasonable amount of code coverage with SharePoint (or other) backed REST services.
+This solves a plethora of issues commonly encountered when attempting to utilize CI/CD practices while providing a reasonable amount of code coverage with SharePoint (or other) backed REST services.

 In General:
 1. Develop components/stores that interact with SharePoint in some manner.
 2. Create unit tests that test these stores.
-3. Run the unit tests so that the test fixtures in ./nock_fixtures/ are created.
+3. Run the unit tests so that corresponding test fixtures in ./nock_fixtures/ are created.
 Remove the ./nock_fixtures folder and re-run if you wish to run all unit tests directly against your SharePoint environment.
 4. Once unit tests pass, commit changes along with the ./nock_fixtures/ folder.

-If you have automated builds on commit configured, the builds will run the unit tests using the mocked responses, thus not requiring a live connection to a SharePoint environment from the build server.
+If you have automated builds on commit configured, your build server will run the unit tests using the mocked responses, thus not requiring a live connection to a SharePoint environment from the build server.
 Consult the [nock documentation](https://github.com/nock/nock#readme) for further information and advanced scenarios.

 ### - How do I upgrade the packages within my app?